HeyYouWhoMe/BroadcastViewer/README.md

 Personas automatically switching on and off according to context, time of day, activity, and capability, driving others to do the same, will drive industry, and industries, forwards at a forever faster pace!

-Success will become defined not just as one's capacity to present the right persona or personas, at the very right time, but one's capacity to dynamically change them over time as well as switch them and others, on and off, doing so according to the received inputs of the prevailing others.
+Success will become defined not just as one's capacity to present the right persona or personas, at the very right time, but one's capacity to dynamically change them over time as well as switch them and others, on and off, doing so according to the received inputs of the prevailing whole.

 It's called a conversation.